 Decks and balconies can collapse for a variety of reasons.
-Most commonly, decks collapse because of water damage or dry rot in the area where the deck attaches to the structure.
-However, decks or balconies can fail for many other reasons as well.
+Most commonly, decks fail because of water damage or dry rot in the area where the deck attaches to the structure.
+However, decks or balconies can collapse for many other reasons, as well.
 Among these are:

-- Improper or no routine inspection and maintenance.
+- Improper or lack of routine inspection and maintenance

-The International Association of Certified Home Inspectors estimates that as many as 60 percent of the 45 million deck structures in America have safety issues.
-The organization further estimates that 90 percent of deck collapses occur from failure in some way of the ledger (connection to the home or building), causing the deck to swing away from the connected structure.
+The International Association of Certified Home Inspectors estimates that as many as 60% of the 45 million deck structures in America have safety concerns.
+The organization further estimates that 90% of deck collapses occur from failure in some way of the ledger (connection to the building), causing the deck to swing away from the structure.

 It’s a bigger problem than many people are aware.
-Although mass casualties as a result of a deck collapse are rare, more than 6,000 people are injured and need medical attention annually as a direct result from total collapse of the deck or failure of key components such as staircases and hand railings, according to the U.S. Consumer Product Safety Commission.
-The CPSC has issued a study that shows that, over a five-year period, almost a quarter of a million people needed medical treatment from deck or balcony related injuries.
+Although mass casualties as a result of a deck collapse are rare, more than 6,000 people are injured and need medical attention annually as a direct result from total collapse of the platform or failure of key components such as staircases and hand railings, according to the U.S. Consumer Product Safety Commission.
+The CPSC has issued a study that shows that over a five-year period, almost a quarter of a million people needed medical treatment from deck- or balcony-related injuries.
 More than 20,000 of these injuries were caused by partial structural failure or total collapse.